vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 The `constexpr for` above, albeit looking like a regular run-time loop, would generate code for each of the members of `t` at compile-time.

-Note that no wording nor any implementation was provided for `constexpr for` - however the audience was really interested in pursuing this direction and encourage further work and research on it.
+Note that no wording nor any implementation was provided for `constexpr for` - the audience was regardless really interested in moving towards this direction and encouraged further work and research on it.